spe-uob/2021-AIWorkflow/README.md

 You can see what `context`s are available by using `kubectl config get-contexts` and choose one `kubectl config use-context <context>` (We recommend using docker-desktop for development).

 If you are in Windows and the shell is not working correctly.
-You can manually run in terminal with `kubectl config use-context <context>` in order to switch your kubernetes context to
+You can manually run in terminal with `kubectl config use-context <context>` in order to switch your kubernetes context to docker desktop.

-docker desktop.
 And you can run the `kubectl apply -f <.yaml>` in order to apply the backend and frontend service.
-Finally run `kubectl get pods` in order to check the backend and frontend
+Finally run `kubectl get pods` in order to check the backend and frontend are running.

-is running correctly.
 Finally go to http://localhost:8080, the application should run.

 #### 1.3.2.2.
 With Docker Compose